 Before continuing, ensure that you go through the prerequisites needed for enabling this functionality.
-For general prerequisites, see "Prerequisites" in "Understanding Permission Collection and Reconciliation Service " in the NetIQ Identity Manager Driver Administration Guide.
+For general prerequisites, see "Prerequisites" in Synchronizing Permission Changes from the Connected Systems in the NetIQ Identity Manager Driver Administration Guide.

 Also, you need to set up administrative user accounts and configure a password policy for them.
-For more information, see "Setting Up Administrative User Accounts" and "Setting Up Administrative Passwords" in the NetIQ Identity Manager Driver Administration Guide.
+For more information, see "Setting Up Administrative User Accounts" and "Setting Up Administrative Passwords" in "Synchronizing Permission Changes from the Connected Systems" in the NetlQ Identity Manager Driver Administration Guide.

 To use the new functionality included in the Multi-Domain Active Directory driver, you can create a new driver with the latest packages.
-For more information about creating a driver, see Section 4.1, "Creating the Driver in Designer," on page 37.
+For more information about creating a driver, see "Creating the Driver in Designer" on page 39.